1. Galileo's Square-Cube Law

 Since there are many variables that affect heat transfer but we just want to focus on how size affects the rate of heat transfer, let us imagine once again that we have two objects that are the same in all respects except that they are different in size.
 If the two objects are heated to the same temperature and then allowed the cool, the smaller object with its higher surface area to mass ratio will cool off faster than the larger object.
 Furthermore it does not matter if the objects are cooling off or heating up the smaller object will change its temperature faster than the larger object.

-Picture of turkey and pizza When preparing a banquet, a large turkey or ham is usually placed in the convection oven before the other food since these larger objects have a low surface area to mass ratio thus requiring more time for the heat to penetrate through to the interior.
+Picture of turkey and pizza When preparing a banquet, a large turkey or ham is usually placed in the convection oven first because these larger items have a low surface area-to-mass ratio, requiring more time for heat to penetrate to the interior.
+In contrast, foods like pizza, with a high surface area-to-mass ratio, cook much faster.
+For example, while a Thanksgiving turkey may need 3 to 4 hours in the oven, a pizza only requires about 14 minutes.

 Picture of Puppies Puppies stay warm by sleeping together.